foam-framework/foam/tutorial/8-appendix.md

 called.
 If the button is disabled, nothing happens on a click.

-## Methods on the all objects
+## Methods on all objects

 FOAM includes several properties and methods on all objects:

 - `model_`: Every object has a pointer to its `Model`.
 This is the Javascript representation of its class, the same object you passed to `CLASS()`.
     - These representations have their own model, `Model`.
 - `o.equals(x)` compares `o` and `x`
 - `o.compareTo(x)` returns the usual -1, 0 or 1.
 - `o.hashCode()` is similar to Java.